 Teeth whitening or bleaching products brighten teeth that have been stained or darkened by food, tobacco use, age or injury.
 Teeth whitening agents have the ability to restore deep stains ranging from 3 to 8 shades darker than the original white tooth color.
 There are a variety of in-office and take-home teeth whitening products to reduce or eliminate such stains.

 Teeth whitening targets stains in the enamel of our teeth.
 When you eat a strawberry, the deep red penetrates your enamel as you chew.
 Most of the color disappears as saliva continues to break down most of the molecules.
 However, over time, more staining foods and drinks continue to penetrate your enamel, causing tooth discoloration.

 Teeth whitening uses a bleaching agent, hydrogen peroxide, to penetrate the enamel.
-This bleaching agent works very similarly to common detergent an how it loosens and removes the stains from clothing.
-The bleaching agent enters the enamel just as the stain did, breaks it down, an washes it away.
-Teeth whitening agents have the ability to restore deep stains ranging from 3 to 8 shades darker than the original white tooth color.
-Once your treatment is complete, you are left with your original natural, bright, white color.
+This bleaching agent works very similarly to common detergent in how it loosens and removes the stains from clothing.
+The bleaching agent enters the enamel just as the stain did, breaks it down, and washes it away.
+Once your treatment with Dr. Smith or Dr. Hiebert is complete, you are left with your original natural, bright, white color.

 Some people are more prone to teeth staining in comparison to others.
 This can be due to the fact that everyone has slightly different shades of enamel as well as some may have more porous enamel.
 Aside from these natural phenomenons, there are many other factors that could lead to teeth staining.
 This includes the following: